-Paid Family Leave (PFL) benefits will become available to SU staff, student employees, and graduate assistants on January 1, 2018.
-To learn more about the requirements of this New York legislation, we encourage you to watch this on-demand webinar, or attend an on-campus information session.
+Paid Family Leave (PFL) benefits are available to SU staff, student employees, and graduate assistants effective January 1, 2018.

 Frequently Asked Questions for Managers and Supervisors

 In addition, the following Frequently Asked Questions are specifically for managers and supervisors.
 General FAQs about Paid Family Leave are available in the Paid Time Off section of the HR website.